The-Self-Taught-Software-Engineer/kotlin-decompiled/README.md

 Resolve and enforce the language feature at hand in the front-end of the Kotlin compiler or do the conversion to bytecode solely in the back-end to "emulate" the feature.
 Of course, for most features, a combination of both is used although at the same time, most features either rely more on front-end or back-end functionality respectively.

+## Structure

+I created one example for each of the below language features, compiled that to JVM bytecode and then decompiled that again with [CFR](https://github.com/leibnitz27/cfr) to Java code (and cleaned it up a bit).
+You will find a directory in _both_, the [`kotlin`](src/main/kotlin) and the [`java`](src/main/java) directories for each feature that corresponds to each other.
+For instance: `src/main/kotlin/toplevelfunction` compiles to `src/main/java/toplevelfunction`.
+Sometimes, there are multiple files necessary to bring across the example, in which case you will find all of them in both again.
+Note that the output is sometimes not 100% representative of how the bytecode looked but in most examples (mainly apart from `suspendkeyword`), the output is pretty clear.

 ## Language Features